carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Readings & Response

 Readings, videos, and other supplementary materials will be included as part of every assignment.
-These might include excerpts from academic texts, academic papers, recorded conference talks, blog posts, or any other relevant material. ⚡️ **_You will be expected to write a short 1-page response for each in your journal._** ⚡️ Remember that this is essentially a curated collection of material.
+These might include excerpts from academic texts, academic papers, recorded conference talks, blog posts, or any other relevant material. :zap: **_You will be expected to write a short 1-page response for each in your journal._** :zap: Remember that this is essentially a curated collection of material.
 You could do your own research (and will, especially for your final project), but I am helping you by sharing what I think is most important.
 Part of learning is knowing where to look and conducting your own research.
 This is why it is important to do the readings, and come to class with thoughts and questions for discussion.
 It helps you gain confidence in these "meta-skills" of researching, questioning, generating ideas, etc. As always, if you're struggling to keep up with the readings, do not hesitate to ask for help.

 # Grading